 You can optimize images in Python in one of the following ways:

 With Cloudinary, you can efficiently optimize media assets—regardless of programming language.
 One reason is that, by default, Cloudinary automatically performs certain optimization steps on all transformed images.
-Plus, its integrated, fast delivery capability through CDNs ensures that your images are seamlessly displayed on your viewers’ devices.
+Plus, its integrated, fast delivery capability through CDNs ensures that your images are seamlessly displayed on viewers’ devices.

 Cloudinary offers the following optimization capabilities: